 Details: 87 Noel Road, N1 8HD | Book a table

 The Earl of Essex

 From the outside, The Earl of Essex doesn’t look like much more than just another pub.
 It’s understated, unassuming, and frankly, a little modest.
 Because on the inside?
 It’s one of the finest craft beer places in north London.
 Simple, Shaker-style decor characterises the interior.
-Wooden tables and stools surround a dusty blue island bar, while a pretty beer garden out the back makes for a decent place to settle into with some manner of exotic craft pint on a sunny day…
+Wooden tables and stools surround a dusty blue island bar, while a pretty beer garden out the back (with plenty of big tables for groups) makes for a decent place to settle into with some manner of exotic craft pint on a sunny day…

 Details: 25 Danbury St, N1 8LE | Book a table

 The Three Johns